 Component Purpose Delivery FY25 Approach Fixed Annual To attract and retain key executive talent.
 Base salary, superannuation and other benefits.
-Base salary is s broadly aligned with Remuneration (FAR) complexity • Each Exec es for comparable role s, size, reach and indus utive KMP's responsib ce, qualifications, and ilities, location, skills, Short-Term To focus the efforts Incentive (STI) of the Executive KMP Cash paid after the end of each The Board de for FY25. etermined not to awar d any STI payments moditate (611) on those performance measures and outcomes that reflect the Company's strategy and financial year. both financia oject to the achievement of rformance measures over a objectives for the year.
-Opportunity as a % of FAR Target Maximum MD 50% 75% CFO 40% 50% Long-Term Incentive (LTI) To align the interests of Executive KMP with Performance rights. wing performance measures shareholders and focus on the achievement of sustainable long-term value creation.
+Base salary is broadly aligned with: Remuneration (FAR) complexity • Each Exec es for comparable role s, size, reach and indus utive KMP's responsib ce, qualifications, and ilities, location, skills, Short-Term Incentive (STI) To focus the efforts of the Executive KMP Cash paid after the end of each financial year.
+The Board de for FY25. etermined not to awar d any STI payments on those performance measures and outcomes that reflect the Company's strategy and objectives for the year. both financia oject to the achievement of rformance measures over a Opportunity as a % of FAR Target Maximum MD 50% 75% CFO 40% 50% Long-Term Incentive (LTI) To align the interests of Executive KMP with Performance rights.
+For FY25, LTI is subject to the following performance measure:

+shareholders and focus on the achievement of sustainable long-term value creation.